Summer Federal Pell Grant

 Federal Pell Grants for Summer

 During the summer semester, students eligible for the Pell Grant may receive up to 150% of their scheduled award each year, but what exactly does that mean?
-If a student is eligible for Pell during the fall and/or spring semesters, they may qualify for Pell Grant for summer as well!
+If a student is eligible for the Pell during the fall and/or spring semesters, they may qualify for Pell Grant for summer as well!
 Here is an example:

 Jane, a Pell eligible student, was enrolled full-time during fall and full-time during spring, so she received $2500 for fall and $2500 for spring in Pell Grant.
 Under the 150% eligibility, Jane could receive up to another $2500 for summer (depending on enrollment).
 If she enrolls full-time in degree-pursuant courses, she could receive the full $2500.
 If she enrolls half-time in degree-pursuant courses, she could receive half of that amount ($1250).